 Next, don’t be afraid to use lots of section headers and bullet points.
 Unlike in academic papers from college, brevity and clarity are rewarded.
 You never want a reader to feel “lost” in your memo, and section headers serve as anchors.
 Finally, take a break (even five minutes will do) and read it aloud.
 Anything that sounds off when you read it should probably be rewritten.

 Just as Malcolm Gladwell revealed in The Tipping Point that toddlers stopped paying attention to Sesame Street when they were confused, the same applies to business memos.
-Keep it simple and clear, don’t bury the lead, and Godspeed!
+Keep it simple and clear, don’t bury the lead (or lede), and Godspeed!